 Do not take co-codamol and tell your doctor if:

-Do not take co-codamol if any of the above applies to you.
+Do not take co-codamol if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before taking co-codamol.

 If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking this medicine.